-The following is a summary of the analyses performed by Raymond James & Associates, Inc. in connection with the delivery of Raymond James & Associates, Inc.'s December 5, 2002 opinion, which analyses were applied by Raymond James & Associates, Inc. in rendering its December 19, 2002 opinion.
+The following is a summary of the analyses performed by Raymond James & Associates, Inc. in connection with the preparation of the opinion.
 This summary is not a complete description of the analyses underlying the opinion.
-Raymond James and Associates, Inc.'s opinion regarding the fairness of the consideration to be received by us in the transaction was not based on any one analysis or any particular subset of these analyses but rather gave consideration of all of the analyses taken as a whole.
+Raymond James and Associates, Inc.'s opinion regarding the fairness of the merger was not based on any one analysis or any particular subset of these analyses but rather gave consideration of all of the analyses taken as a whole.